AdaCore/spark2014/docs/ug/spark_2014.rst

   synthesized for analysis purposes.
 This is also regarded as generative analysis.

-- Legacy code is analyzed which has no (or incomplete) |SPARK| specific aspects This is regarded as *retrospective analysis*, where code is being analyzed that was not originally written with analysis in mind.
+- Legacy code is analyzed which has no (or incomplete) |SPARK| specific aspects.
+  This is regarded as *retrospective analysis*, where code is being analyzed that was not originally written with analysis in mind.